Mathix/mylar3/README.md

 ## ![Mylar Logo](https://github.com/evilhero/mylar/blob/master/data/images/mylarlogo.png) Mylar3

+## Fork to implement OPDS Page Streaming Extension

+OPDS Page Streaming Extension  (unofficial extension initially created for Ubooquity), detailed here : http://vaemendis.net/opds-pse/

+Goal is to use the Kuboo Android app to stream comics (should also work with Chunky iOS app)

 ## This fork is a Work-In-Progress, but should still be stable enough for daily use.

 Mylar is an automated Comic Book (cbr/cbz) downloader program for use with NZB and torrents written in python.
 It supports SABnzbd, NZBGET, and many torrent clients in addition to DDL.